 Blogger Emile Hebert calls cooked beets the “magical fairy unicorn rainbow dust” that gives this smoothie its hot pink color, along with a fibrous fruit trifecta of banana, strawberries, and raspberries.

-Oranges are synonymous with Vitamin C, but they’re also a good source of fiber.
-Blend a frozen banana into this Orange Julius-inspired smoothie to boost the 4 grams of fiber you’re getting from the clementines.
+Oranges are synonymous with vitamin C, but they’re also a good source of fiber.
+Blend a frozen banana into this Orange Julius-inspired smoothie to boost the four grams of fiber you’re getting from the clementines.

-The gorgeous, deep-purple hue of this smoothie by Kate Gavlick, MScN, of VeguKate comes from two fiber-rich fruits: the cup of blackberries, which pack a whopping 7 grams, and the figs, which add another 8.
+The gorgeous, deep-purple hue of this smoothie by Kate Gavlick, MScN, of VeguKate comes from two fiber-rich fruits: the cup of blackberries, which pack a whopping seven grams, and the figs, which add another eight.

-Raspberries are the fiber MVPs of the fruit world: There are 8 grams of it in a cup of this fruit, to which Blissful Basil creator Ashley Melillo adds strawberries and blueberries—plus a 1/2 Tbsp of chia seeds.
+Raspberries are the fiber MVPs of the fruit world: There are 8 grams of it in a cup of this fruit, to which Blissful Basil creator Ashley Melillo adds strawberries and blueberries—plus a half tablespoon of chia seeds.